- Online Learning FAQ

 - Internet Access & Networking

 I think my computer might be infected with a virus or malware.
 What can I do?

-Windows 10 includes a built-in anti-virus program called Windows Defender.
+Windows 10/11 includes a built-in anti-virus program called Windows Defender.
 However, much of the infections that occur today are from "malware" - not viruses.
-Malware is software that doesn't necessary spread on it's own like a virus but can still perform many unwanted tasks such as stealing your data, recording your keystrokes, showing you ads, or even using your machine in a "botnet".
+Malware is software that doesn't necessary spread on it's own like a virus but can still perform many unwanted tasks such as stealing your data, recording your keystrokes, showing you ads, hijacking your searches, or even using your machine in a "botnet".